OmerFarukkavugubuyuk/algorithms-and-programming-ii-semester-capstone-project-OmerFarukkavugubuyuk/README_TemplateForYou.md

-# [Your Algorithm Name] - Interactive Visualization
+# Merge Sort and Heap Sort algorithms- Interactive Visualization

 ## Project Overview

 This project is an interactive web application that compares Merge Sort and Heap Sort algorithms with step-by-step visualizations, developed as part of the Algorithms and Programming II course at Fırat University, Software Engineering Department.

 ## Algorithm Description

-[Provide a comprehensive explanation of your algorithm here.
-Include the following elements:]

 ### Problem Definition